ZeqingJin/MeshPhysicsGNN-NeuralOps/README.md

 Instructions:

+Please download or clone the full repo to either your local desktop or Google colab (recommended).

 The code in "data_preprocessing" folder converts the csv results from FEM to .pt file for training.

 The code in "main" folder runs the conventional GNN model.